 Many have been requested to post this Andhra style mutton dalcha recipe after I posted Andhra Style Mutton Biryani last week.
 As I mentioned earlier, in many Muslim weddings and in Andhra restaurants, you will find Biryani is often served with Mutton Dalcha, Gosht- Ambadae ki Bhaji and Dahi ki Chutney (raita).
 Mutton Dalcha as we call it as Muslim Sambar is often prepared with lamb bones, bottle gourd and toor dal as main ingredients.
 The consistency is much similar to Sambar and few people use chana dal instead of toor dal.
-You can even try this dalcha without mutton; find the recipe Kaddu ka Dalcha here.
+You can even try this dalcha without mutton; find the recipe of Kaddu ka Dalcha here.

 Andhra Style Mutton Dalcha